simphotonics/generic_reader/README.md

 In practice, however, generic classes are often designed in such a manner that only few type parameters are valid or likely to be useful.
 A demonstration on how to retrieve constants with generic type is presented in [example].

-Last but not least, constants that need to be retrieved during the source-generation process are most likely *annotations* and *simple data-types* that convey useful information to source code generators.
+Last but not least, constants that need to be retrieved during the source-generation process are most likely *annotations* and *simple data-types* that convey information to source code generators.

 ## Usage